liz-muehlmann/nsf_climate_politics/README.md

 # note:
 This repo is currently being rebuilt after data loss.
-Some code my not refer to new variables
+Some code may not refer to new variables

 # NSF climate change and local politics <!-- omit in toc -->
 Shared github for NSF DRMS Climate and Local Political Participation Project.